parallaxsecond/parsec-book/src/parsec_users.md

 - [Java](https://github.com/parallaxsecond/parsec-client-java): both a native Parsec client, as well as a JCA implementation based on that client.
 - [Go](https://github.com/parallaxsecond/parsec-client-go): work in progress!
+- [Erlang](https://github.com/jbevemyr/parsec-client-erlang): native Parsec client with both a high level API and a low level API.
+The low level API supports all Parsec API calls with protobuf specifications.

 Also have a look at [`parsec-tool`](https://github.com/parallaxsecond/parsec-tool), a command-line client to access Parsec from the terminal.